How to earn links for SEO?

-If you want to see Mueller talk about this you can watch the Google+ live Hangout here, the question was asked at 55:40.
+If you want to see Mueller talk about this you can watch the Google+ live Hangout here.

 At Harvest our SEO experts have a far more content marketing and social media approach to performing well in organic search.
 This makes the process more natural.
 Take a look at the infographic below which shows how we go about earning links for seo.

 The first step to earning links is to think about who your target audience are and start to brainstorm some good ideas that are likely to appeal to them.
 Let’s look at a worked example.
 One of the target audiences for Harvest is people who are interested in organic search.
 We know people interested in this subject want to know how to perform link building so we had an idea to create a really simple infographic which explains the best way to earn links naturally.
 We created an infographic and are sharing this on our blog.

 The next step after creating our content is to share this on social media we will tweet it to our twitter followers, we will post onto Google+ and share with our LinkedIn contacts this will alert our connections to the content.
 We are hoping that people will like our infographic enough to share with their followers.
 Once our content has been published and shared with our social connections we will monitor it and if necessary we will put some paid for media behind the promotion of the content.